 AB: More and more people I know are going for this essentialist lifestyle, basically having only what is essential to you in a good quality.
 I really respect that change, since the World is so saturated with images, information and bad quality ugly stuff.
-For me it would be so distracting to be surrounded my all that!
-I still have too many things for my liking but for sure before buying something I need to know about it and understand its quality, if I do not know it probably means there is nothing to it.
-Also I think people today consume differently.
+For me it would be so distracting to be surrounded by all that!
+I still have too many things for my liking but for sure before buying something I need to know about it and understand its quality if I do not know it probably means there is nothing to it.
+Also, I think people today consume differently.
 I have started looking around and noticing that many people have really good taste, so they in a way, curate their life.
-It is reflected in everyday, literally and they bring into their lives only items that reflect their personalty and philosophy.
+It is reflected in every day, literally and they bring into their lives only items that reflect their personality and philosophy.
 In some way, we are going back to, hopefully, better quality and less things.

 IA: Finally, I would like to talk about your most recent project, that actually for me speaks to the people that are looking for more unique & high-quality items.
 Can you tell us a bit more about your neckwear line?

 AB: It came from a necessity.
 I could never find a perfect scarf; in terms of quality, touch, drape, size and colourful.
 I thought, why not design a scarf collection that would answer all that.
 I spoke to female friends and acquaintances and found out its quite a common.
 We created a collection of neckwear, in high-quality silk, which is extremely soft yet drapes well on the body.
 We paid a great deal of attention to colours, the palette is muted and flowing from dusty gold and warm amber to deep greens, blues and black.
 It was important that our scarves would go with the colours and outfits women wear frequently.
 I’d summarize by saying the collection is minimal yet shows the appreciation for quality and reserved aesthetic sensibility.